 Pastry Brush: I am partial to silicone pastry brushes because they are heat resistant and dishwasher safe.
 I like them over bristled brushes because I don't have to worry about them leaving stray bristles behind.

 Mix the dry ingredients together.
-Add the flour, brown sugar, baking powder, cinnamon, salt, and baking soda to the bowl of your food processor.
+Combine flour, brown sugar, baking powder, cinnamon, salt, and baking soda in the bowl of your food processor.

 Mix wet ingredients and dry ingredients.
 Pour the dry ingredients into the wet ingredients and fold them together being careful to not over mix.

 Knead and shape the dough.
-Pour the dough onto a lightly floured counter.
+Pour the dough onto a lightly floured surface.
 Knead the dough a few times until it begins to come together and smoothes out a bit.
-Flatten the dough and fold it into thirds like you would a letter.
+Press dough into a rectangle and fold it into thirds like you would a letter.
 Give the dough a quarter turn and repeat this flattening and folding process two more times.

 Pat into a disc approximately 1 inch thick and cut into eight wedges using a sharp knife.

 Refrigerate for at least 30 minutes.
-Transfer the scones to a parchment paper-lined baking sheet.
+Place scones on a parchment paper-lined baking sheet.
 To prevent the scones from spreading chill in the refrigerator for 30 minutes.

 Preheat the oven.
 Preheat the oven to 425 degrees F.

 Brush with heavy cream.
-Brushing the tops of the scones with heavy cream will encourage browning.
+Brushing the wedges of dough with heavy cream will encourage browning.